-Industrial Control Links, Inc. makes no warranties of any nature of kind, expressed or implied, with respect to the hardware, software, and/or products and hereby disclaims any and all such warranties, including but not limited to warranty of non-infringement, implied warranties of merchantability for a particular purpose, any interruption or loss of the hardware, software, and/or product, any delay in providing the hardware, software, and/or product, or any other warranty.
+Industrial Control Links, Inc. makes no warranties of any nature of kind, expressed or implied, with respect to the hardware, software, and/or products and hereby disclaims any and all such warranties, including but not limited to warranty of non-infringement, implied warranties of merchantability for a particular purpose, any interruption or loss of the hardware, software, and/or product, any delay in providing the hardware, software, and/or product or correcting any defect in the hardware, software, and/or product, or any other warranty.
 The Purchaser represents and warrants that Industrial Control Links, Inc. has not made any such warranties to the Purchaser or its agents.
 INDUSTRIAL CONTROL LINKS, INC. EXPRESS WARRANTY TO BUYER CONSTITUTES INDUSTRIAL CONTROL LINKS, INC. SOLE LIABILITY AND THE BUYER'S SOLE REMEDIES.
 EXCEPT AS THUS PROVIDED, INDUSTRIAL CONTROL LINKS, INC. DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.